serenadaley/serenadaley/README.md

 - 👋 Hi, I’m @serenadaley
 - 👀 I’m interested in Web Developement.
-- 🌱 I’m currently learning more about HTML, CSS, Javascript, and Java.
+- 🌱 I’m currently learning more about HTML, CSS, and Javascript.
 - 💞️ I’m looking to collaborate on small projects to become more comfortable with the basics.
 - 📫 How to reach me ...
 - email serena.daley14@gmail.com with "Github" in the subject line.